The RNC can show the search results in several formats. All corpora support two types: Concordance and KWIC; other formats are optional.

 In each corpus, the Statistics mode shows a different set of tables, determined by the attributes that characterize the corpus texts most precisely.

-Currently, the Statistics mode is available for the Main corpus.
+Currently, the Statistics mode is available for the Main, Educational and some other corpora.
 Later it will be added to more corpora.

 In the Frequency mode the frequency distribution of the search results is shown.
 In the frequency table, you can see which word forms, lemmas, or sets of grammatical features most often match the specified query conditions in the search results.